ojazeker/Mo/README.md

-# Momir Magic Generator
+# Mo

-A Raspberry Pi thermal printer solution for Magic: The Gathering.
+Mo is a Raspberry Pi thermal printer solution for Magic: The Gathering.
 Pick a mana value, get a random creature, print cards, decks token, anything really!
 Runs fully offline.